Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/8-tidying-up.md

 "Fine, fine.
 You two be you, I’ll just judge silently."

-"You could curl up with Chimp…" Daar yawned, and snuggled deeper, laying his head on top of Tiny’s.
+"You could curl up with Chimp..."
+Daar yawned, and snuggled deeper, laying his head on top of Tiny’s.

 "Fuck that, he’s too hairy."

 "Hey!"

-"It’s true and you know it! …Oh."
+"It’s true and you know it! ...Oh."
 Coombes nodded at Tigger and Tiny, who were again fast asleep.
 He shook his head, smirked at Hoeff, than curled up into his own bag to catch some quick shuteye.

 He had second watch in two hours.

 ----

-**Meanwhile…**
+**Meanwhile...**

 "Sister Myun, would you like to be a security guard for Mother-Supreme Yulna?"